Use cases

 Full Audit TrailEvery routing decision is traceable and explainable

-Metadata-OnlyReads patterns, not message content — privacy by design
+Metadata-OnlyReads patterns, not message content.
+Privacy by design.

 The Enterprise AI Stack